christophe-prevost/Sundried/README.md

 [Sundried][homepage] is a colour scheme for [Sublime Text 2][st2].
-It is intended to feel cosy, and to be simple: seven distinct colours are applied to eight generic syntax-highlighting scopes and there are no language-specific specialisations.
+I created it because I found most dark schemes out there (including Sublime's default) to look too "glowing neon".

+It has a simple definition that colours the following generic scopes:

+* keyword
+* storage
+* support
+* string
+* comment
+* constant
+* entity
+* invalid

+There are currently no language-specific specialisations.
+If you would like to propose some, you are welcome to send a GitHub pull request.

 ![Screenshot](https://github.com/frou/Sundried/raw/master/screenshot.png)